mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 }
 ```

-The configuaration are as follows.
+The configurations are as follows:

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)